(born c. 1700, in Modena — died c. 1774, probably in Naples)

 “Baroque dance.”
 There were no tutus, ballet slippers, pointe work or flying

-Russian dancers in tights bounding over the stage almost
+Russian dancers in tights bounding over the stage like

-passed from France into Italian ballet of the early 1700s
+from France into Italian ballet of the early 1700s where

-usually mentioned in printed programs but was otherwise
+mentioned in printed programs but was otherwise somewhat

-somewhat neglected.
-Very importantly, while you can easily
+neglected.
+Importantly, while you can easily find notated

-find notated music from that period, very few examples of
+music from that period, very few examples of notated

-say with precision what dance in early opera looked like.
+what dance in early opera looked like.
+(Fortunately, some

 career rose with opera